Nearly half of FTSE 100 companies have no net-zero target, Arabesque says - NewsBreak

 “Most of the UK’s biggest firms are not on a path to reach net zero by 2050 and we will need to see a significant change in business models and capital allocation.”

-Among the best performing 20 British FTSE-100 companies on climate were AstraZeneca (AZN.L), British American Tobacco (BATS.L), Burberry (BRBY.L), Rolls-Royce (RR.L) and Unilever (ULVR.L), Arabesque said.
+Among the best performing 20 British FTSE-100 companies on climate were AstraZeneca, British American Tobacco, Burberry, Rolls-Royce and Unilever, Arabesque said.
 The worst performing companies, according to Arabesque, were miners and energy companies.

-Klier said Britain’s top firms were performing worse on climate than comparative companies in the United States, Japan, Germany and France.
+Klier said Britain’s top firms were performing worse on climate than comparitive companies in the United States, Japan, Germany and France.

-"The performance of our biggest businesses will be one of our greatest challenges to achieving net zero, but also, where one of our biggest opportunities to reduce emissions will lie," Klier said.

-"The time for commitments is now passing, however, and 2022 must be a year of action."

 Comments / 0